 For example, allergic contact dermatitis in the diaper area should be distinguished from other diaper dermatoses; severe bullous allergic contact dermatitis should be distinguished from other bullous disorders; and chronic, lichenified allergic contact dermatitis should be distinguished from the papulosquamous dermatoses.

-- Seborrheic dermatitis – less pruritic, less erythematous (salmon hue instead of bright red), and localized to seborrheic areas (although can be generalized and flexural in infants)
+- Seborrheic dermatitis – less pruritic, less erythematous (salmon hue instead of bright red), localized to seborrheic areas (although can be generalized and flexural in infants)

 - Irritant diaper dermatitis – history of irritant exposure; resolves with low- to mid-potency steroids and gentle skin care

 - Impetigo – flaccid bullae, honey-colored crust, with ill-defined, nongeometric borders